MicrosoftDocs/query-docs/query-languages/m/duration-totalhours.md

 ## About

-Returns the total hours spanned by the provided `duration` value, `duration`.
+Returns the total hours spanned by `duration`.

 ## Example 1

-Find the total hours spanned in #duration(5, 4, 3, 2).
+Find the total hours spanned by a duration value.

 **Usage**